Alastairsc/CITS4406-Assignment2/README.md

     * Maximum
     * Mode
 * Top 5 occurring results

-Todo:
-* Boolean type?
-* Dates type
-* Geo-cords type
-* Cleansing of '<1', numeric values with characters - Currently excluded/not matched.
-* Implement testing
-* Nice to have handling of multiple input files?
-* Create makefile with venv included to allow easier use of things like jinja2?

 You can run the project by extracting the zip, and running 'python3 application.py *csv filename here*'.